 The governor of the Central Bank of Bahrain says new rules on pay are fair, admits he is worried about Bitcoin, and promises more bank mergers in the coming year.
-George Mitton
+George Mitton reports.

 When Rasheed Mohammed Al Maraj, governor of the Central Bank of Bahrain, took the podium at the GCC Financial Forum in February for a question-and-answer session, he knew in advance what the hottest topic would be – the recent regulation on financial workers’ pay that was designed to rein in bonuses.

 “Please read the whole rule in full,” he begged, attempting to preempt the audience.
 “Many of you who complained did not read the full rules.
 It is a big difference but it is for the good of the institutions and the financial community.”